Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 Use a data tester to check that there are no issues with the data cable.

 ## Power Cycle
 Power cycle the Load Guard.
-Switch off the breaker for the Load Guard only for 5-10 seconds, then power back on.
+Switch off the Load Guard's breaker for 5-10 seconds, then power back on.

 ## Remote Support
 Call Thundergrid to assist with troubleshooting on `0800 387 877`